tc39/proposal-shadowrealm/explainer.md

 }
 ```

-### <a name='Example:iframesvsRealms'></a>Example: iframes vs ShadowRealms
+## <a name='Example:iframesvsRealms'></a>Example: iframe vs ShadowRealm

-If you're using anonymous iframes today to "evaluate" javascript code in a different realm, you can replace it with a new ShadowRealm, as a more performant option, without identity discontinuity, e.g.:
+If you're using anonymous iframe today to "evaluate" javascript code in a different realm, you can replace it with a new ShadowRealm, as a more performant option, without identity discontinuity, e.g.:

 ```javascript
 const globalOne = window;